sherbang/vyos-xen-build-scripts/README.md

 # Status

 Under heavy development.
-Most of the code is here, now just needs bug fixes.
+Most of the code is here, but needs a lot of refinement.
 The VirtualBox automation works beautifully on my OS X machine and my Windows/Cygwin machine.
-It doesn't yet produce a working AMI as I'm still troubleshooting the whole partition-vs-disk thing with PV-GRUB, but my latest changes might just work.
+The AWS scripts will work for me only as I haven't automated the S3 portion just yet.

+The produced AMI boots and works!
+It doesn't use the EC2 password system yet, so credentials are quite insecure for a cloud router - vyos/vyos.

 ## To Do

+* Automate S3 bucket creation
+* Set up EC2 password system so new instances use pubkey authentication
 * Get it working reliably building nightly VyOS images
 * Explore integrating with https://github.com/vyos/build-iso
  * Add an option in the installer like `install image xen-pv` or maybe `install image pvgrub` which installs a `menu.lst` file appropriate for PV-GRUB 0.97, and puts in the right upgrade hooks so that this file is kept up to date.
-* Automate S3 bucket creation
 * Write test script to verify that VirtualBox VBoxManage, expect, socat, ec2-* tools all will work as expected, which gets run before we try anything.
 Need to test that ec2 permissions are working.
 * Automate cleanup of the mess this leaves behind - a dangling s3 directory and a dangling EBS volume.
 Or perhaps the AMI can be registered directly from the s3 bucket, rather than a snapshot?
 But maybe we don't want this.
 * Script to duplicate the AMI to all regions and make them publicly usable